 Chris Holmes: It would’ve been Sister, yeah.
 We recorded a song called “Mr. Cool,” which became “Cries in the Night.”
 “Sex Drive.”
 “Don’t Know What I Am.”
 We had a song called “Tear out the Walls” and “Smash out the Glass,” which became one of Blackie’s STIL NOT BLACK ENOUGH tracks.
 Did you know that Lita played on the HEADLESS CHILDREN album?

 Metal-Rules.com: Really?
 I didn’t know about that.

 Chris Holmes: Yep.
-That song didn’t make it on the album so, Blackie put it on later album, STILL NOT BLACK ENOUGH, and thanked her for playing on it and they hated each other.
+That song didn’t make it on the album so, Blackie put it on a later album, STILL NOT BLACK ENOUGH, and thanked her for playing on it, and they hated each other.
 She hated him badly.

 Metal-Rules.com: Did he use that original version where Lita was playing?

-Chris Holmes: Well he used her name so they’d sound like they’re buddies.
-He had my name on UNHOLY TERROR and I never played on that album.
+Chris Holmes: Well, he used her name so they’d sound like they were buddies.
+He had my name on UNHOLY TERROR, and I never played on that album.
 If I’m on it, he can make more money.
 Do you have that Where Angels Suffer record?